ekg/drosophila/README.md

 109035
 ```

-The genome is 171182504bp, suggesting a pairwise heterozygosity of 0.0637%.
+The genome is 171182504bp, suggesting a pairwise heterozygosity of 0.0637% _for SNPs_.

+These are likely underestimates, but the basis of the assemblies in ONT means that we can't easily repeat this analysis for indels, which will have a much higher error rate.

 ## inter-strain divergence